-The Paralyzed Mind of Ziminiar
+Ziminiar’s Paralyzed Mind

-Two kings within Ziminiar’s sphere manifest his paralyzing influence in two areas: Paimon turns all of the mind’s activity into a “chase after trends”, after fashion, after outward tinsel and empty glitter, while Vine imprisons the mind in envy and jealousy, forcing it to poison itself, to seek not what it needs but what “others have.”
-Both inclinations — to seek what is fashionable and to seek what others possess — distract the mind from realizing its own impulses, its own inclinations, and gradually exhaust its creative capacities.
+The two Kings within Ziminiar’s sphere express his paralyzing influence in two domains.
+Paimon translates all activity of mind into a “race for trends”: fashion, external tinsel, empty glitter.
+Vine locks the mind in a dungeon of envy and jealousy, forcing it to poison itself — to seek not what it needs, but what “others have.”
+Both gravitations — toward what is fashionable and toward what others have — pull the mind away from realizing its own impulses and attractions, gradually exhausting its creative capacities.

 Question.
 Do you think that a being that has exhausted its resources at the moment and has not managed to restore them or is investing all resources in a specific activity, falls under the power of this Emperor?
 Formally, in both cases the absence of ‘strength’ and ‘energy’ will make consciousness passive.
 ‘Generally, temporarily’ in the first case and ‘everywhere except, always’ in the second.
 And let’s assume that in both cases the energy and strength were not dissipated under the influence of predators but were used ‘for the matter’.